ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 ## Chapter 5: Formatting

 I skimmed through this chapter very briefly.
-For all intents and purposes, this is irrelvant today.
+For all intents and purposes, this is irrelevant today.
 Use a code linter/formatter for code formatting. 'nough said.

 ## Chapter 6: Objects and Data Structures